 What is the Soroptimist Mission?

-Our Mission is to improve the lives of women and girls in local communities, and around the world.
+Our Mission is to improve the lives of women and girls in local communities, in our state and country, and around the world.

 How much time and effort is involved?

 Members are urged to attend as many meetings and to participate in as many Club activities as possible.
 However, SISD recognizes the personal and career responsibilities of our members, and has a ‘no guilt’ attendance policy if circumstances occasionally interfere with attendance.
 That said, SISD is a busy Club, and most members enthusiastically serve on several committees.
 There is no shortage of interesting ways to participate.

 Our Club operates through its committees, and active members are asked to participate on one Service Committee: e.g. awards, recognitions, or local/international projects; and one Technical Committee: e.g. newsletter, public relations, hospitality or special events.
 All active members are expected to participate in a variety of fundraising activities.

 How does SISD raise money?